dataluscorp/browser/tools/sanitizer/docs/tsan.rst

 The TSan instrumentation is implemented as an LLVM pass and integrated into Clang.
-We strongly recommend that you use the Clang version supplied as part of the ``mach bootstrap`` process, as we backported several required fixes for TSan on Firefox.
+We strongly recommend that you use the Clang version supplied as part of the ``mach bootstrap`` process, as we backported several required fixes for TSan on Datalus.

 Sanitizer support in Rust is genuinely experimental, so our build system only works with a specially patched version of Rust